Anti-Vietnamese sentiment: Background

 Anti-Vietnamese acts had long been organized by various countries and ethnicities opposing the existence of Vietnam as a country and the irrational fear of a supposed Vietnamese takeover, in both direct and indirect forms.
 Chinese dynasties used to extend their level of anti-Vietnamese persecutions from imprisoning, hanging to even massacres in large scales, notably under the Ming dynasty which the Chinese organized massacring methods from burning to beheading with no mercy; or the famine of 1944–1945 in which the Empire of Japan was believed to have attempted a brutal extermination of possible Vietnamese resistance against Japanese rule.
 Smaller states like Cambodia also organized massacres of Vietnamese people, notably under Lon Nol and the Khmer Rouge, justifying that Vietnam wanted to take over Cambodia and make it a province.
 Historic actions inspired by anti-Vietnamism ranged from felonious acts motivated by hatred to the physical extermination of the Vietnamese nation, the goal of which was to eradicate the Vietnamese state.

+Viet Thanh Nguyen argues that Western depictions of Vietnam, particularly through Hollywood and literature, suffer from a "jungle" bias, reducing the Vietnamese to victims or savages in a primitive setting while ignoring their actual civilization, history, and agency.
+Nguyen argues that American media distorts history by focusing on American trauma rather than Vietnamese experiences, reducing a complex, ancient civilization to a mere backdrop for American self-reflection.
+However, historian Peter Zinoman criticizes the depiction in Nguyen's novel The Sympathizer for portraying Vietnamese women in demeaning ways, featuring sexual violence, and offering other unduly negative portrayals of South Vietnam, similar to those found in Hollywood films about Vietnam.